Partial Counterfactual Identification of Continuous Outcomes with a Curvature Sensitivity Model: Extended Related Work

 \textbf{1.
 Symbolic identifiability and point identification with probabilistic expressions.} Complete and sound algorithms were proposed for symbolic (non-parametric) identifiability of the counterfactuals based on observational ($\mathcal{L}_1$) or interventional ($\mathcal{L}_2$) information, and causal diagram of a semi-Markovian SCM.
 For example, \cite{shpitser2007counterfactuals} adapted d-separation for the parallel-worlds networks \cite{avin2005identifiability} for simple counterfactual queries, and \cite{correa2021nested} extended it to nested counterfactuals with counterfactual unnesting theorem.
 These methods aim to provide a probabilistic expression, in the case the query is identifiable, which is then used in downstream point identification methods.
 Rather rare examples of identifiable queries include the treatment effect of the treated (ETT) \cite{shpitser2009effects} and path-specific effects \cite{shpitser2018identification,zhang2018fairness} for certain SCMs, \eg, when the treatment is binary.
 If the query is non-identifiable, like in the case with ECOU [ECOT] as in our paper, no guidance is provided on how to perform partial identification and methods can \emph{not} be used.

-\textbf{2.
-Point counterfactual identification with functional class restrictions.} Another way to perform a point identification when the counterfactual query is symbolically non-identifiable is to restrict a functional class in SCMs.
-Examples of restricted Markovian SCMs include nonlinear additive noise models (ANMs) \cite{spirtes2000causation,khemakhem2021causal}, post nonlinear models (PNL) \cite{zhang2009identifiability}, location-scale noise models (LSNMs) \cite{immer2022identifiability}, and bijective generation mechanisms (BGMs) \cite{nasr2023counterfactual1,nasr2023counterfactual2}.
+\textbf{2(i).
+Point counterfactual identification with SCMs.} Another way to perform a point identification when the counterfactual query is symbolically non-identifiable is to restrict a functional class in SCMs.
+Examples of restricted Markovian SCMs include nonlinear additive noise models (ANMs) \cite{spirtes2000causation,khemakhem2021causal}, post nonlinear models (PNL) \cite{zhang2009identifiability}, location-scale noise models (LSNMs) \cite{immer2023identifiability}, and bijective generation mechanisms (BGMs) \cite{nasr2023counterfactual1,nasr2023counterfactual2}.
 The latest, BGMs, also work in semi-Markovian settings with additional assumptions.
 Numerous deep generative models were also proposed for point identification in both Markovian and semi-Markovian settings.
 Examples are normalizing flows \cite{pawlowski2020deep}; diffusion models \cite{sanchez2021diffusion,chao2023interventional}; variational inference \cite{pawlowski2020deep,kim2021counterfactual,sanchez2022vaca,wu2022variational,wu2023predicting}; adversarial learning \cite{yoon2018ganite,lotfollahi2021compositional,pawlowski2020deep,sauer2021counterfactual,dash2022evaluating,shen2022weakly}, and neural expectation-maximization \cite{de2022deep}.
-As it was shown in \cite{nasr2023counterfactual1}, all the aforementioned deep generative models need to assume the BGM of the data to yield valid counterfactual inference.\footnote{In semi-Markovian SCM additional assumptions are needed about the shared latent noise \cite{de2022deep,nasr2023counterfactual2}.} Alternative definitions of the counterfactuals exist, \eg, transport-based counterfactuals \cite{de2021transport}, but they were only proven to coincide with standard SCM-based counterfactuals when the latent noise can be deterministically defined with observed data.
-Therefore, they coincide with BGMs.
-The assumption of monotonicity of BGMs effectively sets the dimensionality of the latent noise to the same of the observed variables, which is rarely a realistic assumption.
+As it was shown in \cite{nasr2023counterfactual1}, all those deep generative models above need to assume the BGM of the data to yield valid counterfactual inference.\footnote{In semi-Markovian SCM additional assumptions are needed about the shared latent noise \cite{de2022deep,nasr2023counterfactual2}.} The assumption of monotonicity of BGMs effectively sets the dimensionality of the latent noise to the same as the observed variables, which is rarely a realistic assumption.
 In our paper, we relax this assumption, and let the latent noise have arbitrary dimensionality.